jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.7.35 Sink
+#### 7.7.36 Sink

-Identifies the depressions in a DEM, giving each feature a unique identifier.
+Identifies the depressions in a DEM, giving each feature a unique identifier..

 *Parameters*: